szabgab/slides/git-intro/intro.md

 ## Stash
 {id: stash}

-You are in the middle of a change (some files have changed in your working directory) when you suddenly think about some refactoring to be done.
-How to save the local changes easily?
+* You are in the middle of a change (some files have changed in your working directory) when you suddenly think about some refactoring to be done.
+* How to save the local changes easily?

-change some files locally
+* Change some files locally

 ```
 $ git stash        # saves all the changes and leaves the directory clean